rajeevkghosh/readme-sentinel-policies/assetmgmt_gcp_resiliency_validation.md

 ## Description

 This sentinel policy enforces usage of health check in load balancer.
 The policy will check if the resource: "google_compute_region_backend_service" has "health_checks" attribute defined in the terraform code.
-If there is no "health_checks" attribute defined, the policy will return violations
+If there is no "health_checks" attribute defined, or if the "health_checks" attribute is having empty list, the policy will return violations.

 ## Import common-functions/tfplan-functions/tfplan-functions.sentinel with alias "plan"
 ```